Do you want to allow authors to revise published posts in WordPress?

 Allowing Authors to Revise Published Posts in WordPress

 The easiest way to allow authors to revise published blogs is by using Revision Manager TMC.
-This free plugin allows anyone with the contributor role to create a new draft from a published post.
+This free plugin allows anyone with the editor, author, or contributor role to create a new draft from a published post.

 They can then make changes and submit the revision for editorial review.
 Once approved, the editor can easily merge the changes to the live post.